 Using the Social Security Disability Calculator to Estimate Benefits

 When you apply for supplemental security income (SSI) or Social Security Disability Insurance (SSDI), how do you know what the award will be?
 Some claimants will be approved for one amount while others are approved for other amounts, and others still are denied altogether.
 What factors make that critical difference?
 How does the Social Security Administration (SSA) calculate disability for 2019 and 2020?
 It’s a complex process, but you can get a preview into your award by using Social Security calculators to estimate your monthly benefits.
-For help with your disability application and understanding how much your case might be worth, contact the Pennsylvania and New Jersey disability lawyers at Young Marr & Associates today.
+For help with your disability application and understanding how much your case might be worth, contact the Philadelphia disability lawyers at Young Marr & Associates today.

 2019 and 2020 Income Limits and Maximum SSI and SSDI Payments

 Maximum and Average Disability Benefits for 2019 and 2020

 If you are planning to apply for disability benefits, some of the most important factors you need to understand are the average and maximum benefits.
 The average payout is also known as the “standard” payment, and both average payouts are different for SSI and SSDI.
 The following are the average and max disability benefits for 2019 and 2020 applicants:

 2019 Average Benefits for SSDI and SSI